samraatpchauhan-eng/flight_pad/README.md

 ---

 ## AI Attribution Note
-**Please Note that AI was utilized to format this .README file, aswell as some basic debugging of the Keyboard.JSON, and Keymap.C files in VS.Code**
+**Please Note that AI was utilized for some basic debugging of the Keyboard.JSON, and Keymap.C files in VS.Code**